CSR Refinery, New Farm: Raw Sugar Store (1893, late 1890s, 1924, 1950s/60s & 1970s/80s)

 The raw sugar store is the largest structure on the site.
 The original section was constructed in 1893 and has been extended considerably in a number of stages.
 This building consists internally of one immense open space, and is used to store raw sugar which is pumped into the northern end of the building.

-It is an irregular shaped structure and additions are discernible in variations in the construction and fabric.
+It is an irregularly shaped structure and additions are discernible in variations in the construction and fabric.
 The original section comprises corrugated iron walls and roof on a concrete base and is located directly to the west of the main building and parallel to it.
 The next stage was constructed at the southern end of this section.
 Later additions were erected on the north western side, causing the site to be extended.
 The largest addition faces Lamington Street and comprises concrete walls with a sloping corrugated iron roof.
 This abuts a taller gable roofed section in the centre, clad in corrugated iron.
 Large openings at the southern and northern ends of the building allow for machinery access.